graciemcguire/br-frontend-modules/README.md

   <!-- Lab -->
   - Custom Types Lab
   <!-- Quiz -->
-- Data Structures in TypeScript Quiz
+- Data Structures / Custom Types in TypeScript Quiz

 ### Logic Structures in TypeScript (Day 2 - 2 hours)

+> Same as above, aside from unions and conditionals is this really a logic
+> structures section?

 <!-- Reading -->